 Epidemiological data refers to the US, unless otherwise specified.

-- Genetic vulnerability
+- Genetic factors

-|Diagnostic criteria for major depressive disorder (DSM-V)|
+|Diagnostic criteria for major depressive disorder (according to DSM-5)|

-Depression with seasonal pattern (seasonal affective disorder, winter depression)
+Major depressive disorder with seasonal pattern (seasonal affective disorder, winter depression)

 - Light therapy has been shown to improve symptoms.